lisabronwyn/228-goal-design-and-build/README.md

 This goal will likely be within your ZPD if you...

 - Have worked on 15+ goals at Learners Guild
-- Need to register a domain, set up hosting and a mail server, etc.
-- Have done the above already, but are rusty
-- Have already done so, but need to move hosting companies.
+- Are highly motivated to set up/fine tune your web presence
+- Have some idea about

 ## Description

-Do you have an idea for a project that isn't yet covered in the goal library?
-Why not build the goal yourself?
+Are you in need of your own website?
+Are you getting serious about job hunting and working on your brand?

 In this goal, you will: